-1. ALP to demonstrate use of Data transfer, Arithmetic ,Logical, Rotate and Shift instructions anormitism to regardless of dot slightly a SOFT CORE and 19th (day 1-14 , Mr) emelors

-ALP to demonstrate use of Branching, String instructions.

-- 3. ALP to demonstrate use of Subroutine instructions - 4.
+- 1. ALP to demonstrate use of Data transfer, Arithmetic ,Logical, Rotate and Shift instructions - ALP to demonstrate use of Branching, String instructions. - 3.
+ALP to demonstrate use of Subroutine instructions - 4.
 ALP to demonstrate use of Input and Output instructions. - 5.
 ALP to demonstrate use of Software interrupts instructions.